ember-learn/ember-blog/content/ember-released-6-8.md

   - version-6-x
 ---

-// TODO add some overally summary here of all the awesome stuff in this blogpost
+// TODO add some overall summary here of all the awesome stuff in this blogpost

-Today the Ember project is releasing version 6.8 of Ember.js and Ember CLI.
-This release of Ember.js is an LTS (Long Term Support) **candidate**.
-LTS candidates prioritize stability over the addition of new features, and have an extended support schedule.

 ## Ember.js v6.8